NISL Researcher

 News

-20 December 2023, My manuscript entitled "EvadeDroid: A practical evasion attack on machine learning for black-box Android malware detection, " has been accepted by the Computers & Security Journal.
+20 December 2023, My manuscript titled "EvadeDroid: A practical evasion attack on machine learning for black-box Android malware detection, " has been accepted by the top-tier journal Computers & Security.

 28 Ocotober 2023, The paper I co-authored, titled "Targeted and Troublesome: Tracking and Advertising on Children's Websites," has been accepted at the 45th IEEE Symposium on Security and Privacy (IEEE S&P'24).